Learn the differences between unlisted/private, published, not published and draft flipbooks.

 After you publish a flipbook, you can still edit it anytime you want.
 You will just have to publish the newly edited version if you want these changes to be visible in the published version.

-However, you can also make some changes in your flipbook and then decide not to publish them right away.
+However, you can also make some changes in your flipbook and then decide not to publish them immediately.
 Your flipbooks can remain unpublished until you are perfectly comfortable with your final result.

 4. Draft publications

-Flipsnack offers an auto-saving feature which means if you make changes to your flipbook and do not publish them, you will not lose them.
-The "live" version of your flipbook will not show any of those changes, but they are saved in your account should you decide you want to publish them at a later time.
+Flipsnack offers an auto-saving feature, meaning if you make changes to your flipbook and do not publish them, you will not lose them.
+The "live" version of your flipbook will not show any of those changes, but they are saved in your account should you decide you want to publish them later.
 These edited, unpublished versions are labeled as Draft in Flipsnack.

-If you have any questions related to these types of private publications, contact us via live chat, and we'll be happy to clarify any information.
+If you have any questions about these types of labels, contact us via live chat; we'll be happy to clarify any information.